8 features that keep us unwittingly glued to our screens

 5. Reactions to posts

 Likes, comments, shares, and emojis act as unpredictable rewards, with the purpose of keeping us coming back to see how our posts are being received.
-The pleasure of social acceptance and the uncertainty of how many reactions we get keeps the brain engaged, making it hard to resist checking again and again.
+The pleasure of social acceptance and the uncertainty of how many reactions we get keep the brain engaged, making it hard to resist checking again and again.

 6. Streaks